sara-nl/clouddocs/general-start.markdown

 If you remember from the description of the virtual machine, there is no password for the _root_ user.
 You have to add an SSH key to your user profile in order to be able to log in as root in your VM.

 First, you need to create an SSH key in your own computer.
-This process is described in [SSHkey](SSHkey).
-This SSH key enables you to log in as root on your virtual machine with ```ssh```.
+This process is described in [a different article](SSHkey).
+This SSH key enables you to log in to your virtual machine with ```ssh```.

 After you have created an SSH key, go to your _user profile_ by selecting the _buddy_ icon on the top-right of the screen, then select _Settings_.
 A dialogue pops up.
 In the dialogue, go to the _Info_ page; then locate the section _Public SSH Key_, and click on the blue _edit_ icon.
 You should now see an empty text area.